AckerlyXu/heima/articles/active-directory/active-directory-conditional-access-azure-authenticator-app.md

-<properties
+---
-	pageTitle="Azure Authenticator for Android | Azure"
+title: Azure Authenticator for Android | Azure
-	description="Microsoft Azure Authenticator app can be used to sign-in to access work resources.
-The Azure Authenticator app notifies you of a pending two-factor verification request by displaying an alert to your mobile device." services="active-directory"
+description: Microsoft Azure Authenticator app can be used to sign-in to access work resources.
+The Azure Authenticator app notifies you of a pending two-factor verification request by displaying an alert to your mobile device.
-	documentationCenter=""
-	authors="femila"
-	manager="stevenpo"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.date="03/07/2016"
-	wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: femila
+manager: stevenpo
+editor: ''

+ms.service: active-directory
+ms.date: 03/07/2016
+wacn.date: ''
+---

 # Azure Authenticator for Android